OpenTranslationBible/open-bible/en-GB/38.Zechariah/md/zechariah-03.md

 Then I said, “Place a clean turban on his head.”
 So they placed a clean turban on his head and clothed him, while the angel of the Lord stood by.

 ## Zechariah 3:6
-The angel of the Lord gave this charge to Joshua:
+The angel of the Lord delivered this command to Joshua:

 ## Zechariah 3:7
 “This is what the Lord of hosts says: ‘If you will walk in my ways and keep my charge, then you will govern my house and have charge of my courts, and I will give you access among these who stand here.